eghuro/atenvironment/README.rst

    check(a, b, c)

 Environment variables are checked and provided to the function.
-In case the token is not in environment a ``KeyError`` is raised.
+In case the token is not in environment an ``atenvironment.EnvironMiss`` exception is raised.